phatchman/altair_tools/README.md

 Copy multiple files to user 1<br>
 `./altairdsk -P -u1 cpm.dsk *.com`

 Wildcard expansion is not performed on windows.
-However you can use the following powershell trick instead:
+However you can use the following powershell trick instead:<br>
 `altairdsk cpm.dsk -P $(dir *)`

 ### Erase a file